 Resident Selection Procedure

 Residents are recruited from internship programs or private practices.
 A Doctor of Veterinary Medicine degree or equivalent is a prerequisite.
-Small Animal Medicine faculty and residents evaluate the application pool and final selection of the resident is done via the Veterinary Intern/Resident Matching Program (VIRMP).
+UF abides by the rules of ORCA which can be found at: ACVO/resident-internships

 Selection will be based on: